Webster's Unabridged Dictionary - Letter S - Page 81

 Silversmith (n.)
 One whose occupation is to manufacture utensils, ornaments, etc., of silver; a worker in silver.

 Silverspot (n.)
+(Zool.)
 Any one of numerous species of butterflies of the genus Argynnis and allied genera, having silvery spots on the under side of the wings.
 See Illust. under Aphrodite.

 Silverware (n.)
 Dishes, vases, ornaments, and utensils of various sorts, made of silver.